 MA N/A

 TANF N/A

 GC N/A

+FS LAG QUARTERS

-When the applicant or other individual does not agree with the QC pattern provide query and the problem is missing quarters in the current year, do the following.
+When the applicant or other individual does not agree with the QC pattern provided by the query and the problem is missing quarters in the current year, do the following.

 For current year earnings, accept a current employer-prepared wage statement as proof of earnings and credit a quarter for each increment as outlined in the Credit of Qualified Quarters chart in Section 7.9.6: Making the Determination in this Chapter.
 The SSR should assume the earnings are covered employment if the wage statement shows FICA